LeBron James breaks NBA's all-time scoring record

 A few minutes later and history was made.

-James broke the record with 10.9 seconds left in third quarter, using a step-back jumper over the OKC defender from just outside of the key to solidify his spot in NBA history.
+James broke the record with 10.9 seconds left in the third quarter, using a 21-foot step-back jumper over the OKC defender from just outside of the key to solidify his spot in NBA history.

-He was met on the court by his mother, wife and children before the crowd was shown a special presentation honor his historic career.
+He was met on the court by his mother, wife and children before the crowd was shown a special presentation honoring his historic career.

-Abdul-Jabbar and NBA Commissioner Adam Silver met James on the floor, where he was given the game's basketball to commemorate the occasion.
+Abdul-Jabbar and NBA Commissioner Adam Silver also joined James on the floor, where he was given the game's basketball to commemorate the occasion.

+"Thank you to the Laker faithful, you guys are one of a kind," James said while speaking to the crowd.
+"To be able to be in the presence of such a legend as great as Kareem — it means so much to me, it's very humbling.
+Please give a standing ovation to the captain."

+"Everybody that's ever been a part of this ride with me the last 20 years, I just want to say thank you so much because I wouldn't be me without y'all," he added, thanking his wife, children, mother, teammates and friends.

 While his legacy as one of the game's all-time greats is already cemented, the accomplishment is just another in a storied career from the Akron, Ohio native.
 On top of four NBA Championships (one with the Lakers in 2020), four MVP Awards and 13 All-NBA First Team selections, James and Abdul-Jabbar also sit atop another leaderboard — tied at 19 apiece for All-Star Game selections.